 Join us!

-The Choudoir Lab welcomes innovative, enthusiastic scientists interested in joining our group!
-Lab members contribute to an equitable, inclusive, and just research community that celebrates all facets of identity (including but not limited to racialized identity, ethnicity, gender, gender expression, socioeconomic status, sexual orientation, and disability designation).
+We welcome innovative, enthusiastic scientists interested in joining our group!
+Dr. Choudoir values and celebrates all facets of identity (including but not limited to racialized identity, ethnicity, gender, gender expression, socioeconomic status, Veteran status, sexual orientation, and disability designation).
+Dr. Choudoir supports recruitment and professional development of trainees from all backgrounds, including individuals that identify with historically underserved groups.

 Current opportunities